 Student researchers will be presenting the BCEQ Research Project on the Environmental Determinants of Health, Wealth, and Education in the Bronx on Wednesday September 8, 2021 via Zoom.

-The public is invited to attend, and urged to register by sending their name, affiliation to karen@bceq.org by September 7, 2021.
+The public is invited to attend, and urged to register by sending their name, affiliation to karen@bceq.org by September 7, 2021 we will send you a zoom link.